codumanity/concealed/README.md

 ## Collaborators
 <p align="center"<a href="https://github.com/FarzanehEntezari"><img src="https://avatars.githubusercontent.com/u/38597178?v=4" width="50px" alt="Farzaneh" /></a><a href="https://github.com/asmaaEzz"><img src="https://avatars.githubusercontent.com/u/22638696?v=4?" width="50px" alt="Asmaa" /></a><a href= "https://github.com/AsserAboElkhair"><img src="https://avatars.githubusercontent.com/u/26458833?v=4" width="50px" alt="Asser" /></a><a href="https://github.com/amr-elsehemy"><img src="https://avatars.githubusercontent.com/u/2354585?v==4" width="50px" alt="Asser" /></a></p>

-## Financial Aid

-We are actively seeking financial aid and support to help us continue developing Memory Helper and expanding its capabilities.
-If you're interested in supporting our project, please check out our DONATE.md file for more information on how to make a donation.

 ## License

 Memory Helper is released under the Apache 2 license .
 Please see the LICENSE.md file for more information.